 The company's success is attributed to its commitment to integrity and ethical business practices.

 Key Differences: honesty vs integrity

-- 1Honesty refers to the quality of being truthful and sincere, while integrity refers to the quality of being honest, fair, and having strong moral principles.
+- 1Honesty refers to the quality of being truthful and sincere, while integrity encompasses honesty as well as adherence to moral principles.

 Effective Usage of honesty, integrity

 - 1Personal Development: Use these antonyms to reflect on your own moral character and strive to be a person of integrity and honesty.

 - 2Professional Communication: Incorporate these antonyms in business communication to emphasize the importance of ethical behavior and honesty in the workplace.

 - 3Academic Writing: Utilize these antonyms in academic writing to demonstrate an understanding of ethical principles and their importance in research and scholarship.